 With a serrated bread knife slice the bread or brioche into thick slices of about 2.5cm.

-Heat 1-2 tablespoons of butter in a large frying pan over medium heat.
+Now heat 1 (or 2 if you’re a glutton) tablespoon of butter in a large frying pan over medium heat.
 Soak 3 slices in the egg mixture for about 2 minutes, turning them over to soak right through.
 The bread should be fully saturated, without breaking up.